 Automotive executives love talking about Software-Defined Vehicles (SDV), cars controlled by software rather than mechanical parts.
 On paper, that seems like the obvious next step; after all, our phones, TVs, and even doorbells are software-first.
 So why the frenzy?
 And if it’s such a clear idea, why are these cars taking so long to arrive, and why have so many attempts failed?

-During my business studies, the classic case study of Nokia's collapse provided a deeper perspective that changed my understanding of the automotive industry's transformation.
+During my business studies, the classic case study of Nokia's collapse changed how I understand the automotive industry's transformation.
 The conventional narrative says the iPhone killed Nokia.
 Nokia was too slow to innovate, was arrogant, or made the wrong operating system choices.
-However, this misses the real story.
+But that misses the real story.

 Nokia's achievements before its fall were impressive: